Building a full Linux modded server? See the Modded Linux server install documentation.

-Building on a Raspberry Pi?
-See the Raspberry Pi install documentation instead.
+Building on Raspberry Pi?
+See the Raspberry Pi install documentation.

 Minecraft Server Version: 1.12.2